lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

                  <--- ack -----
 ~~~~

 The challenge-response messages for proof-of-possession of a private key are specified as follows (for decryption keys see {{MvOV97}}, p.404 for details).
-This challenge-response exchange is associated with the preceding certification request message (and subsequent certification response and confirmation messages) by the transactionID used in the PKIHeader and by the protection (MACing or signing) applied to the PKIMessage.
+This challenge-response exchange is associated with the preceding certification request message (and subsequent certification response and confirmation messages) by the transactionID used in the PKIHeader and by the protection applied to the PKIMessage.

 ~~~~ asn.1
    POPODecKeyChallContent ::= SEQUENCE OF Challenge